Photography in India: Colonial period

-Photography was introduced in India by the British in the early 19th century.
+Photography was introduced in India by the British in the 1840s.
 The concept of photography spread to India at a fast pace after the invention, introduction, and publicization of the daguerreotype technology in 1839.
 By 1840, advertisements in Calcutta by Thacker, Spink, & Co. for imported cameras started appearing in a periodical titled Friends of India.
-The earliest known or surviving photographic capture within India dates to 1840 and is a lithograph based upon a daguerreotype of the Sans Souci Theatre in Calcutta.
+The earliest known or surviving photographic capture in India dates to 1840 and is a lithograph based on a daguerreotype of the Sans Souci Theatre in Calcutta.
 By the later 1840s, the first known commercial photographic studio began its operation in Calcutta.
 This was followed by photographic societies sprouting up in the 1850s in Bombay (1854), Calcutta (1856), and Madras (1856).
-The purpose of these photographic societies was to promulgate photographic awareness and understanding by the method of holding meetings and annual exhibitions.
+The purpose of these photographic societies was to promulgate photographic awareness and understanding by holding meetings and annual exhibitions.

 Notable photographers such as Felice Beato and Samuel Bourne spent several years in India, photographing Indian people and architecture.
-Beato covered the Indian Rebellion of 1857 in various cities, and his work is a pioneering effort of war photography.
-Bourne set up Bourne & Shepherd in 1863, and extensively photographed thousands of images of the architecture and landscapes of India.
+Beato covered the Indian Rebellion of 1857 in various cities, and his work has been seen as a pioneering effort of war photography.
+Bourne set up Bourne & Shepherd in 1863 and produced thousands of images of the architecture and landscapes of India.